 How do you make a jalapeno popper grilled cheese w/ bacon jam? (+ tips)

 The bacon-onion jam should be made ahead of time.
 You may make it days prior or the day of.
 Click on the link above for the recipe or check out the recipe card below.

-Preheat broiler on high heat for at least five minutes.
+Preheat broiler set to high heat for at least five minutes.

-Place jalapeno slices on a baking sheet, skin side up.
-Broil for approximately three minutes or until the skins are blistered and brown.
+Place the jalapeno slices on a baking sheet, skin side up.
+Broil for approximately three minutes or until the skins are blistered and browned.
 Remove from oven.

-Transfer jalapenos to a plastic baggy or a container with a lid, seal, and rest for 15-20 minutes.
-Steam builds up in the baggy which aids in the loosening of the skin from the pepper.
-This makes removing the skin a much easier task.
-After 15-20 minutes remove the peppers from the baggy and remove the skins.
+Transfer the jalapenos to a plastic baggy or a container with a lid, seal, and rest for 15-20 minutes.
+Steam will build up which aids in the loosening of the skin from the pepper.
+This makes removing it a much easier task.
+After 15-20 minutes remove the peppers and peel off the skins.
 Set aside.

 Heat a small saucepan over medium heat.
 Add the cream cheese and stir frequently until melted.
 This should take about one minute.
 Stir in the cheddar cheese and remove from heat.

 Heat a skillet to medium heat.

-Construct the sandwiches by spreading 1/3 of the cheese mixture on a slice of bread, layer with 1/4 cup of bacon onion jam and two slices of jalapeno.
-Top with another slice of bread.
-Repeat x2.
+Construct the sandwiches by spreading 1/3 of the cheese mixture on a slice of bread, layer with 1/4 cup of bacon-onion jam, and two slices of jalapeno.
+Top with another slice of bread and repeat.

-Butter one side of each sandwich with approximately one teaspoon of butter and place sandwiches butter side down in the skillet.
+Butter one side of each sandwich with approximately one teaspoon of butter and place the sandwiches butter side down in the skillet.
 Spread a teaspoon of butter atop each sandwich.
 Grill for approximately 3-5 minutes or until golden brown, then flip and grill another 3-5 minutes or until golden brown and cheese has melted.
 If the sandwiches brown to quickly reduce the heat to medium-low.
 Serve warm.